Can Witch Hazel Help Acne?

 Witch Hazel Water

-Data from studies on witch hazel water shows that it exhibits the following properties:
+Data from studies on witch hazel water shows that it may exhibit the following properties:

 - Anti-inflammatory: There is a small amount of data suggesting that witch hazel water acts as an anti-inflammatory agent.
 This is relevant to acne since acne is at its core an inflammatory disease.

-- Antimicrobial: Witch hazel water may be mildly antibiotic, and acne is made worse by bacteria, specifically a bacteria called P. acnes.
+- Antimicrobial: Witch hazel water may be mildly antibiotic, and acne is made worse by bacteria, specifically a bacteria called C. acnes.

 - Non-pore-clogging: Witch hazel water does not appear to promote pore clogging.
 This relates to acne since acne lesions begin from clogged pores.

-Expand the drawer below to look at research on witch hazel water, and how it has potential to be anti-inflammatory, antimicrobial, and non-pore-clogging.
+Expand the drawer below to look at research on witch hazel water.

 Expand to read details of studies